s10wen/kapow-skeleton/README.md

 **4)** Open `gruntfile.js` and configure your Grunt settings accordingly including adding any additional bower/custom dependencies for concatenation, paths to plugins to be linted etc. You shouldn't need to alter the `siteInfo` and `wpInfo` settings objects if you're happy with Kapow!'s default structure.

-**5)** Run `npm install` and `bower install` to get all the required dependencies.
+**5)** Run `npm install`,  `bower install` and `composer install` to get all the required dependencies.
 If you're planning on generating PHP documentation you'll need to install [PHPdocumentor](http://www.phpdoc.org/docs/latest/getting-started/installing.html) on your system.

 If you run into trouble with permissions, you may need to prefix the above with `sudo` e.g. `sudo npm install`

-**6)** Run `composer create-project` to install WordPress along with any plugins or requirements defined in the `composer.json` file.
-The composer file that comes with this build is pretty stripped back, but for a more comprehensive composer file that includes useful plugins and mu-plugins take a look at [MKDO Common Composer Dependencies](https://github.com/mkdo/mkdo-common-composer-dependencies).

-**7)** Run `vagrant root` followed by `vagrant up --provision`.
-It is important that you complete step #6 **before** you provision Vagrant! :)
+**6)** Run `vagrant root` followed by `vagrant up --provision`.
+It is important that you complete step #5 **before** you provision Vagrant! :)

-**8)** Run `grunt` to generate your front-end assets, or `grunt build` to generate the assets and watch for changes should you be ready to start development.
+**7)** Run `grunt` to generate your front-end assets, or `grunt build` to generate the assets and watch for changes should you be ready to start development.

-**9)** When you're ready, you'll need to configure the repo so that you can push these local files up to your remote repo once you've added and committed them.
+**8)** When you're ready, you'll need to configure the repo so that you can push these local files up to your remote repo once you've added and committed them.
 That's beyond the scope of this guide so I'll leave that up to you. :)

+**9)** Check out `assets/scss/style.scss` to pick your front-end framework of choice and get started with front-end development.

 **10)** Make a nice hot cup of tea/coffee and bask in your magnificence!